Cheesecake In Jars

 - Vanilla extract: Vanilla extract adds a delicious flavor to the cheesecake filling.
 You can also use other extracts, like almond or lemon, to switch things up.

-- Crumble - The crumble is a mixture of flour and butter, which needs to be baked until crisp.
+- Crumble – The crumble is a mixture of flour and butter, which needs to be baked until crisp.
 This adds a nice crunch to the top.
-I usually make double the amount and keep it in the fridge to use on sweet treats from yogurts, ice creams, and breakfast parfaits.
+I usually make double the amount and keep it in the fridge to use on sweet treats, such as yogurts, ice creams, and breakfast parfaits.
 Of course, you can omit the crumble and use only fruit fillings on top.
 This will make this a no-bake cheesecake dessert.

 - Restrictions – If you have dietary restrictions or preferences, you can easily substitute some of the ingredients.
 For example, you can use vegan cream cheese and coconut cream instead of dairy products.
 You can also use gluten-free cookies for the crumble.
 Just make sure to adjust the measurements accordingly.